Count the e-products in your home and consider how much your household could save by not buying a new device.

 Small household appliances

-Small household appliances including toasters, kettles, microwaves, cameras, vacuum cleaners, headphones, power tools and smoke alarms.
-They can be disposed at:
+Small household appliances include toasters, kettles, microwaves, cameras, vacuum cleaners, headphones, power tools and smoke alarms.
+These appliaces can be disposed of at Council's resource recovery centres, selected retailers with a recycling scheme (search online for more information), or via an electronic waste pick-up service.

 Large household appliances